 How to Build an Insider Threat Program [10-step Checklist]

-An efficient insider threat program is a core part of any modern cybersecurity strategy.
-Having controls in place to detect, deter, and respond to insider attacks and inadvertent data leaks is a necessity for any organization that strives to protect its sensitive data.
-It’s also required by many IT regulations, standards, and laws: NISPOM, NIST SP 800-53, HIPAA, PCI DSS, and others.
+An effective insider threat program is a core part of any modern cybersecurity strategy.
+Having controls in place to detect, deter, and respond to insider attacks is necessary for your organization to protect its sensitive data.
+It’s also required by many IT regulations, standards, and laws.
+An insider threat program can enhance your overall cybersecurity strategy and support NISPOM, NIST SP 800-53, HIPAA, and PCI DSS compliance software among others.

 What is an insider threat program?

-Creating an efficient and consistent insider threat program is a proven way to detect early indicators of insider threats, prevent insider threats, or mitigate their consequences.
-An insider threat program is “a coordinated group of capabilities under centralized management that is organized to detect and prevent the unauthorized disclosure of sensitive information,” according to The National Institute of Standards and Technology (NIST) Special Publication 800-53.
-It’s also frequently called an insider threat management program or framework.
+Creating an effective corporate insider threat program can help you detect insider threats, prevent them, and mitigate their consequences.
+An insider threat program is “a coordinated group of capabilities under centralized management that is organized to detect and prevent the unauthorized disclosure of sensitive information”, according to The National Institute of Standards and Technology (NIST) Special Publication 800-53.
+It’s also frequently called an insider threat management program/framework.

 Key sources of insider threats

-Usually, an insider threat program includes measures to detect insider threats, respond to them, remediate their consequences, and improve insider threat awareness in an organization.
-But before we take a closer look at the elements of an insider threat program and best practices for implementing one, let’s see why it’s worth investing your time and money in such a program.
+What functions do insider threat programs aim to fulfill?
+They can help organizations detect insider threats, respond to them, remediate their consequences, and improve insider threat awareness.
+But before we get into the details, let’s examine why it’s worth investing your time and money in such a program.

-Outsiders and opportunistic attackers are considered the main sources of cybersecurity violations.
-But there are many reasons why an insider threat is more dangerous and expensive:
+Though external and opportunistic attackers are considered the main sources of cybersecurity violations, there are many reasons why an insider threat is even more dangerous and difficult to detect:

-• Insiders know what valuable data they can steal.
+• Insiders know your valuable data and where it’s located, so they can easily initiate a data breach.

 Due to these factors, insider attacks can persist for years, leading to remediation costs ballooning out of proportion.
-The 2020 Cost of Insider Threats: Global Report [PDF] by the Ponemon Institute states that the total average cost of an insider-related incident is $11.45 million.
+The 2022 Cost of Insider Threats Global Report [PDF] by the Ponemon Institute states that the total average annual cost of an insider-related incident in 2021 was almost $4 million more compared to 2019.
+In 2021, it also took eight more days to contain an average insider threat than in 2019.

 Creating an efficient insider threat program rewards an organization with valuable benefits:

-• Reduced costs of an insider attack.
-An insider threat program maximizes your chances to detect and deter an attack quickly, minimizing the damage an insider can cause.
+• Reduced costs of an insider attack: An insider threat program maximizes your chances of deterring an attack quickly, therefore minimizing the damage an insider can cause.

-10 steps to create an efficient insider threat program
+10 steps for building an effective insider threat program

-To help you get the most out of your insider threat program, we’ve created this 10-step checklist.
-Let’s take a look at 10 steps you can take to protect your company from insider threats.
+Take a look at these 10 steps you can take to protect your company from insider threats.

 Insider threat program checklist